RoqueNight/XSS---Basics/README.md

 ```
 Unsecure PHP XSS Code Example 2

-The below code snippet is vulnerable to XSS becuase the "name" paramater receives user-supplied input that is not being validated before it gets passed to HTML for output
+The below code snippet is vulnerable to XSS because the "name" parameter receives user-supplied input that is not being validated before it gets passed to HTML for output
 ```

 <?php